 CHP award funding may be used to pay the approved entry-level salaries and fringe benefits of newly hired officer recruits while they are in basic academy training prior to swearing them in if it is your agency's standard practice to pay recruits while in training.

-Please be advised that recipients may not use COPS Office funding for the same item or service also funded by another U.S. Department of Justice award.
-See also award condition #13 on page 16 "Duplicative Funding".
+Please be advised that recipients may not use COPS Office funding for the same item or service also funded by another US Department of Justice award.
+See also award condition "Duplicative Funding" for more information.

 4. Supplementing, Not Supplanting